-(NSS)
+The National Students' Survey (NSS)

 This survey is conducted every year on final year undergraduates to accurately reflect students' experiences.
 The University uses this information to improve future students' experiences.

-The information gathered on the survey can answer the following guestions:
+How can you use your Courses' NSS data as a Course Rep?
+The information gathered through the NSS can answer the following questions: